memgraph/docs/cypher-manual/working-with-memgraph.md

 You can [install and run Memgraph](https://memgraph.com/docs/memgraph/installation) using Docker on Windows and macOS, or natively on Linux and WSL.
 If you use Docker, Memgraph Platform is the recommended Docker image.
-Memgraph Platform Docker image contains everything you need to start as quickly as possible: MemgraphDB, Memgraph Lab, and mgconsole.
+The Memgraph Platform Docker image contains everything you need to start as quickly as possible: MemgraphDB, Memgraph Lab, mgconsole and MAGE.

 ## How to run a query